Financial Planning Insights

 1. Planning: Why do I need a plan?

 Life is full of surprises.
 With an estimated 60 life transition events to navigate, from buying a car to getting married and retiring, it's essential to have a plan in place.
 Like a GPS for your financial journey, a comprehensive plan helps you stay on track.
-As I said at the outset, I’ve seen firsthand the painful realities of delaying the planning process.
+As noted at the outset, we’ve seen firsthand the painful realities of delaying the planning process.
 But planning isn’t just about avoiding negatives.
 It's about identifying positives and having an action plan to take advantage of them.

 2. Budgeting: How can budgeting help me live my best life?